 It’s About the Kids — In tribute to their departed principal, high school grads launch a campaign to create a college scholarship fund for less-privileged students.
 View video.

 Last Seder? — Filmmaker Marc Kornblatt, bringing his camera along, goes home to spend Passover with his parents, wondering about their health and his own future.
 This short documentary is an official selection of the Wisconsin, Julien Dubuqe, North by Midwest and Golden Door film festivals.

-Dostoevsky Behind Bars — Just named a 2015 Media For a Just Society Award Finalist, this full-length documentary features graduate students who study literature with prison inmates.
-A Golden Badger Award winner at the Wisconsin Film Festival, it is also an official selection of the Beloit, (In)Justice for All, Kansas, Louisville, Julien Dubuque, Oneota, and Philadelphia Independent film festivals.
+Dostoevsky Behind Bars — A 2015 Media For a Just Society Award finalist this full-length documentary features graduate students who study literature with prison inmates.
+A Wisconsin Film Festival Golden Badger Award winner, it is also an official selection of the Louisville, (In)Justice for All, Kansas, and Philadelphia Independent film festivals, among others.
 To purchase, go to contact page.

 While It Lasts, — This short documentary, featuring the words and work of 81-year-old artist Jamie Ross, has been screened at the Beloit, Driftless, Green Bay, Oneota and Milwaukee Short film festivals and is a Shorts International selection.

 Bring on the Magic — In this dramatic short, a divorced man faces a parent’s ultimate nightmare when his son runs away.
 Official Selection Wisconsin, Driftless and San Francisco Black Film festivals.
 To purchase, go to contact page.
 View Kickstarter campaign.